chaunceygardiner/weewx-loopdata/README.md

 e.g., `day.barometer.max.raw`).
 Thus, it is simple to replace the reports observations with updated values in JavaScript as they will already be in the correct units and in the correct format.

+LoopData is initially configured with a target report of LoopDataReport.
+LoopDataReport is a sample report included with this extension.

 The fields specified in weewx.conf on the fields line will be the keys in the json file.
 They are specified using WeeWX Cheetah syntax.